cristianvasquez/obsidian-lab/README.md

 That is the purpose of this plugin!.

-This plugin uses a [obsidian-lab-py](https://github.com/cristianvasquez/obsidian-lab-py) that executes scripts.
+There is a server [obsidian-lab-py](https://github.com/cristianvasquez/obsidian-lab-py) that exposes and executes the scripts.
 This plugin is the part that shows results in obsidian.

 ## Why this plugin?
 Why not program all in Javascript?